Top 10 Monsoon Treks In Karnataka

 Kudremukh Trek

-The Kudremukh trek is around 20 kilometres and typically takes two days.
+The Kudremukh trek is around 20 km and typically takes two days.
 It leads through lush greenery, rolling hills, and vibrant streams, with the highlight being the peak resembling a horse's face, offering panoramic views of the Western Ghats.

 A trekker on the Kudremukh Trek trail | Shutterstock